Scott baronets of Great Barr

 The family were, until the early 20th century, owners of Barr Beacon.

 Early baronets

-The third Baronet had already succeeded to the Bateman Baronetcy of Hartington Hall when he inherited the baronetcy in 1851.
-However, the two titles separated on the death of the sixth Baronet in 1905, when the Bateman Baronetcy was inherited by the fourth Fuller-Acland-Hood baronets of St Audries.
+The third Baronet had already succeeded to the Bateman baronetcy of Hartington Hall when he inherited the baronetcy in 1851.
+However, the two titles separated on the death of the sixth Baronet in 1905, when the Bateman baronetcy was inherited by the fourth of the Fuller-Acland-Hood baronets of St Audries.